sequentech/documentation/docs/advanced-elections/write-ins.md

 ## Introduction

-nVotes Platform supports elections with write-in candidates.
+Sequent Platform supports elections with write-in candidates.
 In this kind of election the voter can not only vote to the names that appear on the ballot but also any person's name that the voter writes in the ballot.